nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_march2020.md

  * Demonstrated knowledge and expertise in the foundations of robotics, computer vision, machine learning.
 Demonstrated proficiency in Python and experience with ROS, deep learning frameworks such as PyTorch, Linux.

+### Type of Appointment
+This appointment will be offered on a fixed term, full-time basis for (3) **three years**.

+Location: Queensland University of Technology, Gardens Point campus, Brisbane, Australia.

 ### Remuneration and Benefits
-This Research Fellow position is classified as Academic Level B (LEVB) which has an annual remuneration of $97,375 AUD to $115,886 AUD, plus 17% superannuation, plus 17.5% recreation leave loading.
+This Research Fellow position is classified as Academic Level B (LEVB) which has an annual remuneration of **$97,375 AUD to $115,886 AUD, plus 17% superannuation, plus 17.5% recreation leave loading**.

 QUT is a high quality and flexible organisation that is proud of its excellent employment conditions which include but are not limited to:
  * Reduced working year scheme